Earth Notes: Hey Siri, Flatten the Duck! (2017)Updated 2020-08-17 19:07 GMT.

 - Don't attempt to charge the battery beyond (say) 80% (which would possibly prolong battery life too).

 - If possible limit the rate of charge when below that threshold (which would possibly prolong battery life too).

 - Switch on some or all of the energy-saving features as if on battery, such as dimming the screen a little and blanking it sooner.

 - Put a grid-status warning in the menu bar; this could be helpful for uses beyond the device itself!

 (An even more grid-friendly version might not charge beyond ~90% unless the grid had too much generation, in which case it would help absorb that excess by allowing charging to 100%.)

-All of this is only needed when the device (laptop, phone, etc) is accepting power from what it thinks is an AC mains adaptor.
+All of this is only needed when the device (laptop, phone, etc) is accepting power from what it thinks is an AC mains adapter.

-All of this could be overridden by settings in "Energy Saver" System Preferences "Power Adaptor" panel.
+All of this could be overridden by settings in "Energy Saver" System Preferences "Power Adapter" panel.